k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <p><strong><a href="/articles/06_LU_tables/06_LU_views.md">LU View</a></strong></p>
 </td>
 <td width="516">
-<p>An object which holds a pre-defined query on LU tables in the Fabric MicroDB, allowing an easy access to a required data collection.
+<p>An object that holds a pre-defined query on LU tables in the Fabric MicroDB, allowing an easy access to a required data collection.
 </p>
 </td>
 </tr>